Ipelcaztreortega/Ipelcaztreortega/README.md

 💫 **About Me:**

-- I’m a graduate Computer Science student at Georgia Tech, specializing in Computing Systems, and I’m on track to graduate in Fall 2026.
+- I’m a graduate Computer Science student at Georgia Tech, specializing in Computing Systems, and I’m on track to graduate in Fall 2027.

-- I have extensive experience with full-stack technologies and have served as a team lead in a startup environment.
-I’m naturally curious, highly adaptable, and quick to master new skills.
-I’m seeking full-time Software Engineering roles that challenge me while fostering continuous growth and learning.
+- I have skills in working with React, PostgreSQL, Spring, Springboot in fullstack environments.
+I am looking for roles in Software Engineering where I can use,

 🚀 **What I'm Up To**

-- 💻 Probabliy building a Full-Stack project or working on a Startup.
+- 💻 Probabliy building a Full-Stack project

 Check out my <a href="https://www.ipelcaztreortega.com/" target="_blank">coding portfolio!</a>